rinaldo-rex/rinaldo-rex.github.io/src/2026/mark_my_words.md

 Are they really predictions?
 Not really{{note: For those who takes this too seriously: These aren't _real_ predictions.
 They are just observations that I believe people are overseeing at the time of its existance}}.
 But just like I believe that it'll help me understand the times better, I believe it'll help others as well.
 Worst case, it'll just kickstart a conversation.
 An ice breaker.

-Stay tuned for some wild predictions!
+Stay tuned for some wild predictions{{note: When I feel intuitively about something, but can't yet place my finger on why I feel something strongly - You won't see any observations.
+Otherwise you'll definitely see some insights that I feel confident about}}!
 (Not really, since some are going to be plain obvious! 😂)

 And finally,